TheOdinProject/curriculum/nodeJS/authentication/authentication_basics.md

 Now that we have the ability to put users in our database, let's allow them to log in to see a special message on our home page!
 We're going to step through the process one piece at a time, but first, take a minute to glance at the [passport.js website](http://www.passportjs.org/).
 The documentation here has pretty much everything you need to set it up.
 You're going to want to refer back to this when you're working on your project.

-<span id='strategy'>Passport.js uses what they call *Strategies* to authenticate users</span>.
+Passport.js uses what they call *Strategies* to authenticate users.
 They have over 500 of these strategies, but we're going to focus on the most basic (and most common), the username-and-password, or what they call the `LocalStrategy` ([documentation for the LocalStrategy](http://www.passportjs.org/docs/username-password/)).
 We have already installed and required the appropriate modules so let's set it up!

 We need to add 3 functions to our app.js file, and then add an `app.post` for our `/log-in` path.